aeolus-project/zephyrus/README.md

   This is a mode which serves principally to translate between different formats of data.
 For example we can use it to generate DOT configuration graphs from solutions already computed before and saved in the form of JSON files.

-  In this mode Zephyrus takes the input data (it requires at least a universe and a configuration), it omits the solving step and it produces the output in the standard way, using the initial configuration directly as the final one.
+  In this mode Zephyrus takes the input data (it requires at least a universe and a configuration), it omits the solving step, producing the output in the standard way (exactly as in the *classic mode*), but using the initial configuration directly as the final one.

 ####Parameters

 (Usage of the program)

-In order to tell Zephyrus what to do (which input files to use, what outputs to produce, which constraint solver to use, etc.) we need to pass him some parameters.
+In order to tell Zephyrus what to do (which input files to read, what outputs to produce, which constraint solver to use, etc.) we need to pass him some parameters.
 There are two ways to do it:

 1. Through the *setting files*

-   We write the parameters in setting files and tell Zephyrus to read them.
+   We write the parameters in the form of setting files and tell Zephyrus to read them.

 2. Through command line arguments